Preventive Medicine Every Healthcare Practice Needs

 The way to protect your patients, your employees, your practice and yourself is by finding out and knowing now, today, whether your practice is in compliance with applicable federal and state criminal laws governing prescription, dispensing, and distribution of Schedule II painkillers.
 If you are ever audited, or otherwise find yourself under investigative scrutiny, you’ll want to know that you’re ready, that your practice is in full compliance with the law, and that you’ve nothing to fear from governmental attention.

-Contact Painkiller Law Offices today at 213.293.3737 for a free consultation.
+Contact Meister Law Offices today at 213.293.3737 for a free consultation.
 It’s good preventative medicine.